sharmaeklavya2/pathfinder/readme.md

 (Unfortunately there is somewhat tight coupling between the packages, so they can't be used independently without some modification.)

 *  `graph`: Contains classes for representing graphs.
 *  `planner`: Contains classes which represent path planning algorithms.
+*  `robot`: Contains classes which represent an agent which has a local copy of a map, an actuator to move about, and a sensor to detect changes in surroundings.
 *  `gridpanel`: `gridpanel.GridPanel` is a class which extends `JPanel` and can be used to draw GUI grids.
 *  `driver`: Driver code which is supposed to be run by the end user.
 *  `util`: Utilities.

 There's also a directory named `sample_input`, which contains input files which can be fed to the application.